Lois Gottlieb: Education

-Gottlieb attended Stanford University, where she studied pre-architecture, a combination of art and engineering before earning a Bachelor of Arts degree from 1944 to 1947.

-In the last quarter of her senior year, Gottlieb was about to graduate from Stanford University and did not know what to do with herself. she visited Frank Lloyd Wright's Hanna-Honeycomb House (1936) near the university campus for one of the classes she took.
+Gottlieb attended Stanford University from 1944 to 1947, where she studied pre-architecture, a combination of art and engineering, before earning a Bachelor of Arts degree.
+She spent the summer of 1946 at the University of Mexico and the summer of 1947 at the University of Guatemala.
+In the last quarter of her senior year, Gottlieb visited Frank Lloyd Wright's Hanna-Honeycomb House (1936) near the university campus as part of the class curriculum.
 As she would later recall, "I was stunned and enchanted. lt was as though l had never heard music before and here was confronted with the visual equivalent of a Beethoven symphony."
-Driven by the appreciation for, and a desire to learn more about the design philosophy of Wright's architecture, Gottlieb applied and later accepted as an apprentice to the Taliesin Fellowship.
-She began a two-year journey of work and study with Wright in 1948; she was to discover that architecture could be "a way of life".
+Driven by the appreciation for, and a desire to learn more about the design philosophy of Wright's architecture, Gottlieb applied for and was accepted as an apprentice to the Taliesin Fellowship.
+She began a two-year journey of work and study with Wright in 1948.
 Gottlieb was one of the few women who have been apprenticed to Frank Lloyd Wright as a Taliesin fellow.
-During her time at Taliesin, she worked on the Eric and Pat Pratt Residence, aka the Pratt house in Michigan, and the Walker house in Carmel, California.
+During her time at Taliesin, she worked on the Eric and Pat Pratt Residence, aka the Pratt house, in Michigan, and the Mrs. Clinton Walker house in Carmel, California.
 Her book, A Way of Life: An Apprenticeship with Frank Lloyd Wright records the eighteen months that she spent with Frank Lloyd Wright's Taliesin Fellowship in the late 1940s.

-Upon the completion of Taliesin fellowship, Gottlieb went to Harvard University's School of Design from 1949 to 1950 to continued professional training and eventually received her architecture license.
+Upon the completion of Taliesin fellowship, Gottlieb went to Harvard University's Graduate School of Design from 1949 to 1950 to continue her professional education.
+Following graduate school, she received her architecture license.
+In 1967-1968, she traveled to India and studied the crafts of that country with a Fulbright Grant.

 Family

-Not only Gottlieb was accomplished as a woman designer in a profession traditionally dominated by men, but also one of the few women to have been apprenticed to Frank Lloyd Wright who succeeded in charting an independent career for herself.
-And all these was done while raising up two children - Karen Gottlieb and Mark Gottlieb - as well as being involved in her husband 's career as an ethnomusicologist, which included the family living in India and Australia eight times for as much as a year several times.
+Gottlieb and her husband, Robert Gottlieb, an ethnomusicologist, had two children- Karen Gottlieb and Mark Gottlieb.
+The family was based on California but also lived in India and Australia among other places and for long stretches for Robert's work.
+Gottlieb taught architecture during these years abroad.

+Design Philosophy

+Gottlieb had learned at Taliesin that beauty in architecture is a matter of principle that every architect has to discover for themselves.
+As Gottlieb recalled, "When I first joined Frank Lloyd Wright's Taliesin Fellowship in 1948, it was winter and Mr. and Mrs. Wright and their group of apprentices were living at the desert camp in Arizona.
+I arrived with a sleeping bag and baggage, and Mrs. Wright led me into the desert to a tiny, pyramidal tent.
+She said, 'This is your tent and it is up to you make it beautiful.'"
+Gottlieb believed the apprenticeship with Wright also taught her "to be harmonious with nature and to take full advantage of a beautiful setting."
+Gottlieb was able to interpret these Wrightian principles in her own practice, as described in her book, Environment and Design in Housing (1968).